tenzir/tenzir/rfc/003-remote-pipelines/README.md

 ## Solution Proposal

-The core of this proposal introduces a control plane that provides a global namespace for pipelines and VAST nodes.
+The core of this proposal introduces a control plane that provides a global namespace for pipelines and Tenzir nodes.
 The ability to interconnect pipelines via unique names in location-independent manner enabeles a loosely coupled mesh arcitecture.